 Asana provides a basic free version, a $9.99-per-month Premium subscription, as well as an Enterprise version.

 For highly detailed teams, there’s Wrike.
 This platform is another that includes drop-down menu functionality, as well as menus for overall project timelines, a table listing actionable tasks and a message board.
 While this planner includes features and functionality to the point that it’s almost exhaustive, some teams may require this level of in-depth capabilities.
+For example, a social media team developing Instagram stories, Twitter polls and Facebook posts can use the tool to align their efforts with an editorial team building web content.

 Wrike offers a free version, as well as Professional, Business, Enterprise and Wrike for Marketers.